 Jennifer is committed to living her life with wonder, reverence, and appreciation; this has led her to a passion and dedication to work as an early childhood educator.
-She has over 15 years experience working with children: leading kindergarten outdoor summer programs, teaching preschool as a lead teacher, volunteering with orphanages in Brazil, leading field trips at a children’s museum, and training primary school teachers for 18 months in East Africa.
-Jennifer has two bachelor’s degrees from University Nevada Reno, one in Human Development and Family Studies, and the other in Early Childhood Education.
-She is currently enrolled in the teacher training program at Rudolf Steiner College and is also pursuing her master’s degree in Waldorf Education.
+She has over 15 years experience working with children: leading kindergarten outdoor summer programs, teaching preschool as a lead teacher, volunteering with orphanages in Brazil, leading field trips at a children’s museum, and training primary school teachers for 18 months in Uganda Africa.
+Jennifer is a fully trained Waldorf teacher, she received her teacher training certification from Rudolf Steiner College (2016).
+Jennifer received a Bachelor of Science in Early Childhood Education from University of Nevada Reno (2012), and a Bachelor of Science in Human Development and Family Studies from University Nevada Reno (2012).
 Jennifer finds pleasure in connecting with others, being in nature, and being involved with the Reno and Waldorf community.

 Elena grew up in Bishop California, exploring the backcountry of the Sierra Nevada Mountains as well as the rock-climbing and desert adventures the valley had to offer.
 She earned her degree in Biology from Gonzaga University (2011), and shortly after found an agricultural lifestyle on a 22-acre homestead in Oregon.
 There she found her passion for conservation coupled with her developing interest in farming and teaching.
 Elena has followed a path of outdoors education to work with a variety of organizations promoting hands-on exploration and learning.
 She loves working with children and is inspired by their curiosity and insight.